Last Updated on July 29, 2023

 - Krytox 105 Oil

-What is the best lubricant for tactile switches?
+What is the best lube for tactile switches?

 For tactile type switches you have to be a little careful when lubricating them.
 Do not apply too much lubricant because you can eliminate the tactile feedback when typing that the tactile switch has.
 The following are recommendations for the best lubricants that you can use for tactile switches: